 2. Seek to show empathy

 For children to feel valued and accepted, it’s important they feel listened to and understood.
 When speaking with them, try to imagine what life is like for them.
-We can’t always fix children’s problems but we can help to reassure them that their feelings are ok.
+We can’t always fix children’s problems but we can help to reassure them that their feelings are okay.

 3. Take an interest in them

-One of the biggest ways to care for young people, whatever they are experiencing, is to take an interest in them.
+One of the biggest ways to care for children and young people, whatever they are experiencing, is to take an interest in them.
 As we thought about earlier, it is in our nature to want to be known and understood.
 So, ask them how they are and ask questions about things they are interested in.
 Building connections with young people helps increase their self-esteem, resilience and social skills.

-5. Signpost to other support within school
+5. Signpost them to support